Welcome to Teikyo University’s home in Durham

 Extra-curricular Language Courses at The Centre for Foreign Language Study of Durham University | Registration Now Open for Autumn 2024/25 Programme Click on the Sway link to explore your options and start planning your language learning journey for 2024-25!

-Online Programme - during 2024 for our Online Conversation Exchange via Zoom - open to Durham University students only.
+Online Programme - during 2025, for our Online Conversation Exchange via Zoom - open to Durham University students only.
 This is a twice monthly informal chat in English to our students in Japan about UK life and Durham.
-Next programme will start in Autumn.
+Next programme will start in April.
 If you are interested, please email Helen.[email protected]

 <Scholarship Programme> Teikyo University provides scholarship programmes for international students.
 Please click here for more information.